 She advocates for family planning, access to jobs, equality in household work, paid family leave for all, and the elimination of gender bias.

-It’s a very personal and unforgettable book that has to power to change the world.
-I found her experiences about women around the world to be really impactful.
+It’s a very personal book that holds within its pages the power to change the world.
+It would work especially well for Gen Z making a college-to-career transition and fostering change for the future.
+I found Gates’s experiences with women around the world to be really impactful.

-Oh, the Places You’ll Go! may forever be the top graduation book to gift.
-It’s utterly filled with yearbook quote ideas, Dr. Seuss quotes for graduates and Dr. Seuss education quotes.
-That’s because its lessons are so universal and timeless.
+Oh, the Places You’ll Go! may forever be the top graduation book to gift high school graduates or college graduates.
+It’s filled to the brim with yearbook quote ideas, Dr. Seuss quotes for graduates, and Dr. Seuss education quotes repeated in commencement speeches.
+That’s because its lessons for life after graduation are so universal and timeless.

-Dr. Seuss touches upon life’s ups and downs with the rhythmic style for which he is known, suggesting deeper truths to live by.
+Dr. Seuss explores life’s ups and downs with the rhythmic style for which he is renowned, suggesting deeper truths to live by.

 Originals: How Non-Conformists Move the World by Adam Grant